datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 to save the most recent changes to a file to the staging area.
 This is particularly useful when the changes are experimental and you might want to undo them without cluttering up the repository's history.

-*** =instructions

-You are in the `dental` repository.
-Use one Git command to check the status of the repository, and another to stage all files that have been changed since the last time files were staged.

-*** =hint

 *** =pre_exercise_code
 ```{python}